genesiscommunitysuccess/docs/docs/04_web/10_dynamic-layout/10_foundation-layout.md

 ### Adding items dynamically

 This is an example of using the JavaScript API to add items onto the layout at runtime.
-Before reading this example you should familiarise yourself with the [API Section](#javascript-api).
+Before reading this example, you should familiarise yourself with the [API Section](#javascript-api).

-Say you want the user to be able to choose between three different types of item tht can be put onto the layout - a profile-management table, and a pie & column chart.
+Say you want the user to be able to choose between three different types of item that can be put onto the layout: a profile-management table, and a pie chart and a column chart.

 ```typescript
 // Can either create an element and initialise it completely using JavaScript